JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/On_Being_Morally_Fragrant.md

 I think moral fragrance has to be unconscious.
 If we are conscious of our moral standards and in any way attempt to exhibit them to others, the fragrance will certainly diminish and probably die away.
 We have to “be” before we can “do.”

 > “That evening, while teaching in the house, for it had begun to rain, Jesus talked at great length, trying to show the twelve what they must “be,” not what they must “do.”
 They knew only a religion that imposed the “doing” of certain things as the means of attaining righteousness—salvation.
-But Jesus would reiterate, “In the kingdom you must be righteous in order to do the work. . . but it was a difficult task to persuade these Galilean fishermen that, in the kingdom, being righteous, by faith, must precede doing righteousness in the daily life of the mortals of the earth.” ([UB 140:10.1](/en/The_Urantia_Book/140#p10_1))
+But Jesus would reiterate, “In the kingdom you must be righteous in order to do the work. . . but it was a difficult task to persuade these Galilean fishermen that, in the kingdom, being righteous, by faith, must precede doing righteousness in the daily life of the mortals of the earth.” (<a id="a46_584"></a>[UB 140:10.1](/en/The_Urantia_Book/140#p10_1))

 Righteousness certainly includes morality, hence if the Fifth Epochal Revelation is to do its work, then we readers have to “be” both righteous and moral if we are to become morally fragrant and infectious.